Raj3028/Students-Record-Management-System/README.md

 - Filter students list by applying filters.
 Query param can have any combination of below filters.
   - By subject
   - By studentName
+- Student data will appear separately as per the logged-in user.